Technokoks/Event-Ticket-Generator-With-Relevant-QR-Code/README.md

 * **google zxing**: used to generate QR code
 * **Maven**
 ## User Guideline
   To use this software you need to add the font name *ticketing.regular* (as it used to write data) in your system.
-Set the path of your csv data file and the path you want to store the generated ticket in the class named "TicketMaker.java".
+Give a PNG in a usable Size (??x?? pxl).
+Set the Message on the Ticket and Start Creating.